jlouis/etorrent/documentation/utp.todo.md

 ### "Real" TODO:

-* Go through initial connect code and update with new knowledge.
 * Try to spawn code, make a connection.
 Get the connection code to work.
 * Try to transfer data on the UTP socket, don't close the socket again.
 * Write code for socket teardown.